Sam has over 10 years of freehand crocheting experience. She loves to crochet amigurumi especially; crocheted or knitted plush dolls.

 They also make fast inventory if you're looking for an alternative to the good ol' lemonade stand to raise some money.
 I'm actually hoping to make a bunch of these to raise money to go to Australia next year.
 Wish me luck!

-In this Hub I've included some tutorials from around the web, useful tips to designing and creating your own bracelets, as well as some of my own patterns.
+In this article, I've included some tutorials from around the web, useful tips for designing and creating your own bracelets, as well as some of my own patterns.
 I hope you find this helpful and have fun crocheting!

 How to Crochet

-I've included a mix of beginner and intermediate+ projects so the bracelet projects you may be able to complete might depend on your skill level.
+I've included a mix of beginner and intermediate+ projects, so the bracelet projects you may be able to complete might depend on your skill level.
 However, I believe that crocheting is a really really easy skill to improve on once you know and are comfortable with the basics.
-Once you're clear on the basics your life becomes even easier when you can read an write patterns--easier still when you can read charts!
+Once you're clear on the basics, your life becomes even easier when you can read and write patterns—easier still when you can read charts!

 Crochet patterns list the stitches you are supposed to follow in sequence.
 They usually go row by row or round by round.
 Stitches are typically abbreviated, but many patterns will remind you of what each stitch means at the beginning of the pattern.
 Still, it is highly recommended that you learn and remember the abbreviations for each stitch.